kosmotema/sharaga/README.md

 # sharaga
-Sharaga is the brand new service for helping students
+Sharaga is the auth-less proxy for BSTU IIPO's file server